-- Attend all lectures (2 hours) and one tutorial group (2 hours) each week;
+- Engage with the recorded lectures and associated activities, and attend one face-to-face tutorial group (2 hours) each week;

 - Participate in class discussions and activities, and the sharing of ideas and experiences;

-- Read in advance the relevant readings from the text, as indicated in the paper outline (see Schedule);
+- Read in advance the relevant readings on the reading list; and